karanacakoglu/DeepLearningWithNumpy/README.md

-# BroTorch: Deep Learning Framework from Scratch 🚀
+# Basic Deep Learning Framework from Scratch 🚀

 **My own Deep Learning Library** is a lightweight, modular deep learning library built entirely from scratch using only **NumPy**.